Gulls & Guys

-Gulls & Guys was a documentary-cum-travel guide reality show directed by Shoaib Mansoor.
+Gulls & Guys was a documentary travel guide reality show directed by Shoaib Mansoor.
 The programme was telecasted every Saturday on PTV in 1999.
 The show was sponsored by John Player Gold Leaf.
 Gulls & Guys was high grossing and gained popularity all over Pakistan.

 The concept

 The main idea behind the serial was the exploration of the world.
 It was a travelogue concerning six of the 17 countries, which were on the stopover list of Discovery.
 Discovery was a Gold Leaf-sponsored yacht, which was to sail through 17 countries in just 170 days.
 Its trek, which was more commonly known as the "Voyage of Discovery," was the brainchild of British American Tobacco and is till now the biggest international promotion undertaken by any foreign company in Pakistan.
 This 80 ft tall Maxi racing yacht, captained by Joe Outred, on 18 June 1999, set out on its mission and had Karachi as its 12th destination.
 The arrival of Discovery was celebrated, in Pakistan, with a grand finale of Gulls & Guys held at the Marina Club, Karachi.